Dean Hammond: Worthing

+Coaching career

+In March 2024, Hammond returned to Worthing in the role of first-team coach.
+In October 2025, he was appointed caretaker manager following the departure of head coach Chris Agutter.

+On 8 October 2025, he was announced to have joined National League club Sutton United as assistant manager, following Agutter from Worthing.

 Personal life

 Growing up, Hammond revealed that his ambition was to become a professional footballer, stating that he wanted to play as best he could, and at the highest level.

 During his early Brighton & Hove Albion career, Hammond lived in a four-bedroom house in Hastings.
 Hammond began dating his then-19-year-old girlfriend, Rachel, who studied property surveying at Oxford Brookes University.
 They were married and together, the couple have three children, a daughter (born in 2009), a son (born in 2012) and another son (born 2016).
 However, their first son was just three weeks old when he was diagnosed with meningitis.